-The tallest known tree on earth is located in Redwood National Park in northern California.
+Eureka!
+Award for Outstanding Nonfiction: Welcome to the tallest known tree on earth, located in Redwood National Park in northern California.
 More than twelve hundred years old, it is approximately 380 feet tall--and still climbing!

 James Wheeler, 30+ year former Park Ranger/Interpreter, Redwood National and State Parks: "I think your story, Stretch to the Sun, along with Susan Swan's illustrations will be a captivating read for young minds.
 In addition to the story of the survival of the tallest tree, you've woven the basics of ecology in a coast redwood forest, including how the dominating ancient trees become vertical layers of habitat for both plants and animals.
 The illustrations convey the deepness and intricacy of the ancient redwood forest.
 For a young person, the book may spark an interest they carry throughout their lives."

 School and Library Journal review: ..."Lyrical and gentle text, with a bit of understated repetition, sets the scene; this work begs to be read aloud."

 Jennifer the Librarian, Jean Little Library: "A richly illustrated story of an amazing tree, this is a great addition to STEM storytimes and outdoor investigations.
 Children will be eager to search for the animals hidden in the leafy art and the poetic text will make a good read-aloud for strong listeners."